The Relationship Clinic logo with Ethel Mosena MA LMFT

 Specialized Therapy Approaches

-Beyond the format of therapy, insurance coverage can also depend on the specific therapeutic method being used.
-Most plans will cover evidence-based practices like Cognitive Behavioral Therapy (CBT), as it's a well-researched treatment for conditions like anxiety and depression.
-The great thing is that research shows teletherapy is just as effective as in-person sessions for these approaches.
-If you're interested in other modalities, like the Gottman Method for couples or Internal Family Systems (IFS), you'll want to check with your insurance provider to see if those specific services are covered under your plan.
+Most plans will cover evidence-based practices like Cognitive Behavioral Therapy (CBT), as it's a well-researched treatment for anxiety and depression.
+If you're interested in other modalities — such as the Gottman Method for couples, Emotionally Focused Therapy (EFT), or Internal Family Systems (IFS) — check with your insurance provider to see if those specific services are covered.
+You can explore the full range of therapeutic approaches we offer at The Relationship Clinic.

 Checking Therapist Qualifications and Experience